Fire and rescue services

 Outbreaks of foodborne and other infectious diseases happen from time to time.
 These include:

-Medical facilities in Serbia are below Australian standards.
+Medical facilities are below Australian standards.

 If you're injured or become seriously ill, you'll need to be evacuated to a place with better facilities.
-Medical evacuation can be very expensive.

 Penalties for drug offences are severe and include long prison terms in local jails.